 Department of Psychology at Illinois State University

 Admission is offered only for the fall semester and is very competitive.
+Meeting the minimum requirements does not guarantee admission to the doctoral program in School Psychology.
 Only applicants who intend to enroll full time will be considered for admission.
-Meeting the minimum requirements does not guarantee admission into the doctoral program in School Psychology.
-The department must receive a complete application by November 15, in order for the applicant to be considered for admission.
-A complete application includes the following:
+A complete doctoral program application includes the following:

 The doctoral application process includes a mandatory two-day interview on campus with the School Psychology faculty.
 See the Interview section below.

-Programs Requirements: Applicants must have a grade point average of 3.0 or above (on a 4.0 scale) for the last 60 hours of undergraduate coursework and a bachelor's degree conferred before the fall semester.
+Programs Requirements: Applicants must have a grade point average of 3.0 or above (on a 4.0 scale) for the last 60 hours of coursework and a bachelor's degree conferred before the fall semester.
 Applicants should have completed at least 21 hours of undergraduate psychology courses that include general psychology or an equivalent course, experimental psychology or research methods or equivalent, and a social science statistics course or equivalent.
-Applicants who have not completed required courses may be admitted to the doctoral program, but will have the required courses added to the doctoral program requirements.
-The required courses must be completed during the first year of graduate study at Illinois State
+Applicants who have not completed required courses may be admitted to the doctoral program, but will have the missing courses added to the doctoral program degree requirements.
+Missing required courses must be completed during the first year of graduate study.

-Applicants who have completed a master's degree in psychology must have a graduate grade point average of 3.5 or above (on a 4.0 scale).
-Applicants with a master's degree from another institution who have been employed as school psychologists may be admitted if qualified to pursue doctoral study and can demonstrate research competency.
+Applicants who have completed master's degrees in psychology must have a graduate grade point average of 3.5 or above (on a 4.0 scale).
+Applicants with master's degrees (not in psychology) who have been employed as school psychologists may be admitted if academically qualified to pursue doctoral study and can demonstrate research competency.
 Successful completion of a master's thesis and research courses satisfy this requirement.
-Credit for completed courses will be determined on an individual basis.
-If the master's degree that did not require completing an empirical master's thesis, applicants will be required to complete a research apprenticeship as part of the doctoral program degree requirements.
+Credit for completed master-level courses will be determined on an individual basis.
+If the master's degree did not require completing an empirical master's thesis, applicants will be required to complete a research apprenticeship as part of the doctoral program degree requirements.

-Individuals who have been convicted of a felony are not eligible to complete an internship in the public schools (a doctoral program requirement) and are not eligible for certification as a school psychologist in the State of Illinois.
+Individuals who have been convicted of a felony are not eligible to complete an internship (a doctoral program requirement) and are not eligible for licensure as a school psychologist in the State of Illinois.
 Applicants who are convicted felons will not be considered for admission to the doctoral program in School Psychology.

-When you submit your application, it is not immediately available for review by the department.
-It takes the University approximately 2-3 days to process your application after it is submitted.
-This processing time might increase during the week of the application deadline.
+When an application is submitted, it is not immediately available for review by the department.
+It takes the University approximately 2-3 days to process an application after it is submitted.
+This processing time might increase during the two weeks before the application deadline.

 Applicants must take the GRE General Test and have their scores reported to the University by Educational Testing Service.
 The GRE General Test includes the following sections: Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
-Applicant should use the institutional code R1319 to have official GRE General Test scores reported to Illinois State.
+Applicant should use the school code 1319 to have official test scores reported to Illinois State.

-Applicants must have every college and university where they received course credit (including transferred credit accepted at another school) send an official transcript to Illinois State.
+Applicants must have every institution where they received course credit send an official transcript to Illinois State.
 Copies of transcripts will not be accepted.
 TRANSCRIPTS MUST BE SENT TO: